windstormm/windstormm/README.md

 ## Hallo ~ જ⁀➴
- Everything you need to know... about me!
+ Everything you need to know... about me! (links at the bottom)
 > "Hate is a place.. a man who cannot stand sadness goes." ⟡